NasrollahYusefi/aiostep/README.md

 ## Installation

-To start using AIOStep, simply include the relevant files in your project or install via pip if packaged.
+To start using Aiostep, simply install it via pip.

 ```bash
 pip install --upgrade aiostep